manifoldco/pytill/README.rst

         :alt: Documentation Status

-Python package for using Till Mobile brought to you by manifold.co
+Python package for using Till Mobile brought to you by https://manifold.co

 * Free software: BSD license